top of page

 Pregnant Woman

 If you read the statistics below, you’ll see why an organization such as the Robin Terry Foundation, Inc. is needed.
 Together, we can help our teens beat these odds.
-It’s important that they understand that they are resilient.
+They must understand that they are resilient.
 We can prevent teen pregnancy through education and mentorship.
-We can be the catalyst that causes teen mothers (and fathers) to not be the parents of multiple premarital pregnancies.
-We can positively influence them to reach their full potential.
+We can positively influence teenage parents to reach their full potential.
 They do not have to settle for mediocrity.

-• 50% of teen mothers go on welfare within the first year
+• 63% of teen mothers receive public assistance within the first year of giving birth

 • The daughters of teen mothers are more likely than their peers to become teen mothers